 The children are very confident and capable.
 They organise their play well.
 Their behaviour is generally good and they show consideration for one another.

 They treat children as individuals and seek to support their learning and development unobtrusively, using the class routines and procedures to emphasise the high value they place upon individuals.
 This enables them to match the work to individual children’s needs, so enabling them to make progress.
-In turn, this is supported by the parents.
+In turn, this is supported by the parents.”
+SIS Report, 2018

-The young child between the ages of 3 and 6 years loves to imitate the adults around her and this healthy imitation is recognised by the Waldorf Kindergarten teacher as the focus for the child’s learning during these early years.
-The young child, as she grows into her body, lives particularly in her will activity and learns enthusiastically through doing.
+The young child between the ages of 3 and 6 years loves to imitate the adults around them and this healthy imitation is recognised by the Waldorf Kindergarten teacher as the focus for the child’s learning during these early years.
+The young child, as they grow into their body learns enthusiastically through doing.

 A clear daily and weekly rhythm blending into the wider rhythms of Festivals and Seasons brings a sense of belonging and security to each child;